Week 22: Experts in authoritarianism advise to keep a list of things subtly changing around you, so you’ll remember.

 - On Friday, the Trump regime said they will not release the WH visitor logs, breaking with a practice started under President Obama.

 - The rationale for not releasing visitor logs were “security risks”’ and to save taxpayers $700k over the next three years.
-A weekend in Mar-a-Lago costs taxpayers an estimated $3mm.
+A weekend in Mar-a-Lago costs taxpayers an estimated $3 million.

-- Trump Hotel DC is facing new legal challenges under the emoluments clause from a watchdog group represented by constitutional lawyer Laurence Tribe, who noted a “major infusion of value” from the GSA.
+- Trump Hotel DC is facing new legal challenges under the emoluments clause from a watchdog group represented by constitutional lawyer Laurence Tribe, who noted a “major infusion of value” from the General Services Administration.

 - A deal for a Trump-branded hotel in Dallas with a developer Mukemmel Sarimsakci, known as “Turkish Trump,” collapsed.
 Sarimsakci said the Trump Organization had been vetting potential investors in the deal.